durrantm/slack/README.md

-# basic_app

-This is the framework template for a rspec-capybara project.
-It can be used to test any publicly available web site.
-It includes Page Objects
+#slack automation tryout

 - Use bundler to install the gems:

   `bundle`

 - To run all the tests: